jaapeldoorn/LinuxMonitor/config.md

 The standard setting is 60.
 With this settings the daemon checks every 60 seconds whether a command should be executed or not (as configured in the database).

-**retention_days:**
-Currently not in use
-The standard setting is 31
-This setting has currently no function

 ### mysql

 **log_level:**